codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Refreshing pull request data

-The Codacy extension refreshes the pull request data every time you push new changes to the Git provider, after the analysis is complete.
+To refresh the pull request data, push your changes to the Git provider after you're done addressing the issues, so that Codacy analyzes the new code.
+The Codacy extension then refreshes the pull request data after the analysis is complete.
 The analysis usually takes less than 5 minutes.

-To refresh the pull request data manually, click the Refresh Pull Request button in the main view.
+Alternatively, to refresh the pull request data manually, click the Refresh Pull Request button in the main view.

 ## Troubleshooting